RaphaelIT7/gmod-holylib/README.md

 directData - If true it will set the VoiceData itself **instead of** creating a copy that would be saved, if you modify the VoiceData after you called this, you will change the VoiceData stored in the stream!<br>
 (This argument will reduce memory usage & should improve performance slightly)<br>

-Returns the VoiceData of the previous tick and decrements the counter by one<br>
+Returns the VoiceData of the previous tick and decrements the internal tick count by one<br>

 ### Hooks